Quantum-Communication-Group/wg-Qrotator/docs/cli/genauthkeys.md

 parent: CLI
 ---

-## `down` command
+## `genauthkeys` command

 ```bash
 wg-qrotator genauthkeys <private_file_path> <public_file_path>
 ```

-Generate ML-DSA key-pair.
+Generate ML-DSA-87 key-pair.

 ### Positional arguments

-- `private_filename` - path to the file where the private key will be stored
+- `private_file_path` - path to the file where the private key will be stored
-- `public_filename` - path to the file where the public key will be stored
+- `public_file_path` - path to the file where the public key will be stored

 ### Options